Shifting from Manual to Automated Testing on the Mainframe

 When running a Topaz for Total Test case, there’s no need for a Db2 subsystem.
 You can call external stored procedures independently of the main program and other stored procedures.
 Virtualizing Db2 SQL calls simplifies stored procedure testing.

-To learn more about how Topaz for Total Test eliminates the need for manual processes by automating testing, join us for “Find and Fix Bugs Earlier with Topaz for Total Test.”
+To learn more about how Topaz for Total Test eliminates the need for manual processes by automating testing, watch our webcast “Find and Fix Bugs Earlier with Topaz for Total Test.”